szepeviktor/MediaRon_post-type-archive-mapping/readme.txt

 === Term Archive Mapping ===

 This plugin also allows you to map your term archives to a page.
-Just create a page and go to edit your term to set the archive page.
+Just create a page and go edit your term to set the archive page.

 <ul>
 <li>Create a public page to use as your term archive.</li>